Captain Horatio Hornblower: Casting

-Warner Bros. acquired the film rights to the first three Hornblower novels – The Happy Return, A Ship of the Line, and Flying Colours – as a star vehicle for Errol Flynn when they were first published.
+Warner Bros.
+Pictures acquired the film rights to the first three Hornblower novels – The Happy Return, A Ship of the Line, and Flying Colours – as a star vehicle for Errol Flynn when they were first published.
 For reasons that may have included the financial failure of the 1948 Adventures of Don Juan, the growing difficulties of working with the actor, and/or his advancing age, Flynn was not cast.
 Warner's was already building up Burt Lancaster as their new swashbuckling screen star, but the role of a British sea captain seemed to be outside his range, so Peck was ultimately cast on a loan-out from David O. Selznick, who received screen credit in the opening titles.
 Virginia Mayo was only cast after a number of high-profile British actresses were either not free or not interested.
 Peck's personal choice was Margaret Leighton.
 Studio head Jack Warner found Virginia Mayo more attractive.